North Georgia Rivers

 How does the Soque fish in winter and summer?

-| Season | Fishing | Notes |
+| Season | Fishing | Why go |

 |---|---|---|

-| Dec–March (winter) | Slow, technical, midge-focused | Low pressure — often the river to yourself; streamers on warm overcast days |
+| Dec–March (winter) | Slow, technical, midge and sowbug nymphing; streamers on warm overcast days | Low pressure — often the entire river to yourself; a quality fish is always possible |

-| July–Aug (summer) | Good early and late | Tough midday in heat; terrestrials interesting; spring-fed water stays cooler than freestones |
+| July–Aug (summer) | Good early and late, terrestrials in play | Spring-fed water stays cooler than freestones, so it fishes when other rivers are too warm |

 When should you book your Soque trip?